variablecolor/sdk/docs/ios-quickstart.md

 ## Downloading Products

 Before products can be used (searched / browsed), they must be downloaded and saved locally.
+NOTE: Inspirations are not included in the products download.
+Inspirations will only operate online.
+If you ONLY want to use inspirations, you can skip downloading the products.

 To download products, call this function and pass an instance of `VCFProductDownloaderDelegate`.